litchipi/blog/posts/rust/containers_in_rust/part3.md

     // ...
 }
 ```
-> I wont write again how errors handling are so elegant in Rust, but check out how we wired a new
+> I won't write again how errors handling are so elegant in Rust, but check out how we wired a new
-> function into the flow without needing any additionnal line of code to handle its errors.
+> function into the flow without needing any additional line of code to handle its errors.

 After testing that's the kind of output we get:
 ```